On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-\begin{prop} For $g\leqslant 128$ we have $N_\alpha^2(g)=g$ and $N_\beta^4(g)=\lceil g/2\rceil$. \end{prop} We will in fact reduce the verification of this proposition for general $g$ to an elementary arithmetic problem which we do not attempt to solve in this article.
-The threshold $g=128$ is insignificant, and is the extent to which we have verified the formulas with a computer.
-We now proceed to define the lattice terms $f_2(\mathcal{L})$ and $f_4(\mathcal{L})$ appearing in Theorems \ref{thm:char2} and \ref{thm:char4}.\\
+We will in fact reduce the verification of this proposition for general $g$ to an elementary arithmetic problem which we do not attempt to solve in this article.
+The threshold $g=128$ is insignificant, and is the extent to which we have verified the formulas with a computer.\\

+A partial analogue of Theorem \ref{thm:char4} with $\beta$ replaced by $\alpha$, and with coefficients $\mathbb{Z}/4$ replaced by $\mathbb{Z}/2$, is obtained as follows.
+Below we will define a lattice invariant $f_2(\mathcal{L})$ which arises naturally when counting reducibles mod $2$ in instanton moduli spaces cut down by the divisor associated to the second Stiefel--Whitney class of the basepoint fibration.
+The invariant $f_2(\mathcal{L})$ satisfies